jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### Sybil Attacks

-These aim to compromise availability or confidentiality via the spoofing of P2P networks, and can be regarded as a specific type of
+These aim to compromise availability or confidentiality via the spoofing of P2P networks, and can be regarded as a specific type of node/peer insertion attack.

+Sybil attacks insert into the overlay of peers that are controlled by one or more adversaries.
+This can happen at specifically or randomly chosen locations of the overlay topology depending on the aim of the attacker.

+Additionally, P2P applications consider system users as legal entities and as a result restrict the number of peers per user to the amount of allowed votes for that entity/person.
+As a result, imbalances occur as a result of the expected amount of peers per user being exceeded.

+Sybil attacks also provide a good starting point for many attacks discussed prior as a result.

+#### Eclipse Attacks

+These decrease the availability, integrity and confidentiality of P2P networks by surrounding a good peer with a set of colluding malicious peers that collaborate to partially or fully block the good peer's view of the rest of the P2P system.

+Having done this, an adversary can either mask or f